flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - What is the attraction of Gathertown?
 - https://flowimmersive.com/tricast
 - Jerry: What can help make Open Source better, I'm going to a conference on this.
-    - Aram: we need BOTH interoperability AND data portability but that is hard because those are different things and there is nothing forcing
+    - Aram: we need BOTH interoperability AND data portability but that is hard because those are different things and there is nothing forcing people to adhere to a format.
+    -

 ## [[2023-06-21]]